vlait/211bsd-tc11/README.md

 -updated the driver to use disklabel and autoconfig, device numbering changed so you *must* recreate the /dev/entries

-The driver is almost a copy of ynix v7 tc driver with minimal changes.
+The driver is almost a copy of unix v7 'tc' driver with minimal changes to make it work on 2.11BSD.

 This would likely not work on a real pdp-11 and is really just a proof of concept to run with Rene Richarz' Tu56 graphical frontend https://github.com/rricharz/Tu56